GatikiML/Hopfield/README.md

 ## Installation

-To set up the Hopfield Network project, first clone the repository to your local machine.
-Run the following command in your terminal:
+To set up the Hopfield Network project, first install the python packages.
+Run the following command in your terminal/powershell:

 ```bash
 pip install hopfield-memory